Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Methods

 \subsection{Semi-supervised amortized Bayesian inference}

-The formulation in Eq.~\eqref{eq:sc_equality} is straightforward, but practically never used in traditional sampling-based methods (e.g., MCMC) because they do not provide a closed-form for the approximate posterior density $q(\theta \mid x)$.
+The marginal likelihood identity in Eq.~\eqref{eq:sc_equality} is straightforward, but practically never used in traditional sampling-based methods (e.g., MCMC) because they do not provide a closed-form for the approximate posterior density $q(\theta \mid x)$.
 In contrast, we can readily evaluate $q(\theta \mid x)$ in ABI when using a neural density estimator that allows efficient density computation (e.g., normalizing flows, \cite{kobyzev2020normalizing}).
 Thus, we can formulate a family of \textit{semi-supervised losses} of the form:

-where $S$ is a strictly proper score \citep{gneiting2007strictly} and $C$ is a self-consistency score \citep{schmitt2024leveraging}.
-The neural networks to be optimized are a generative model $q$ and (potentially) a summary network $h$ extracting lower dimensional sufficient statistics from the data.
+where $S$ is a strictly proper score \citep{gneiting2007strictly} and $C$ is a self-consistency score.
+The neural networks to be optimized are a generative model $q$ and (optionally) a summary network $h$ extracting lower dimensional sufficient statistics from the data.
 We will call the first loss component, $\mathbb{E}_{(\theta, x) \sim p(\theta, x)}\left[S(q(\theta \mid h(x)), \theta) \right]$, the (standard) simulation-based loss, as it forms the basis for standard ABI approaches using simulation-based learning.
 E.g., this is the maximum likelihood loss for normalizing flows \citep{kobyzev2020normalizing, papamakarios2021normalizing} or a vector-field loss for flow matching \citep{liu2023flow, lipmanflow}.
 We will refer to the second loss component as the (Bayesian) self-consistency loss.

 In practice, we approximate the expectations in Eq.~\eqref{eq:semi-supervised-loss} with finite amounts of simulated and real training data.
 That is, for $N$ instances $(\theta_n, x_n) \sim p(\theta, x)$ and $M$ instances $x^*_m \sim p^*(x)$, we employ